Pavel-Hrdina/My-C-journey/README.md

 # My C journey

 The folder are structured to three sections: notes, question and code.
+Folders that don't contain code, don't have and exercise in the chapter.
+The question folder also contains a folder with answers

 This repository contains my journey with the c programming language.
 I am putting the code and the notes into separate directories.
 To make it easier to understand and read later on.